paigelayman/paiges-app/README.md

 ### Description

-This is going to be a full stack app using Mongoose, Express, React, and Node.
-The app will have a Nav bar that will take you to About or Home, and Home will show you a list of the most haunted places in the world.
-The user can click to see more information/pictures, and they will also have an option to add a new place.
+This a full stack app using Mongoose, Express, React, and Node.
+The app opens to a Home page which shows a list of countries, and you can click each country to view the most haunted places in that country.
+The user has an option to add or update a new place, or can delete a whole country.

 ### How to get started